 Annuities have several tax-deferral benefits:

-- Unlike a 401(k) or IRA, there are no maximum limits to the amount of money that can be invested in an annuity.
+- Unlike a 401(k) or other retirement options, there are no maximum limits to the amount of money that can be invested in an annuity.

 - Compounded interest in the annuity is not taxed until the owner makes withdrawals or annuitizes the account.

-- The tax-deferred amounts in an annuity includes dividends, interest, and capital gains.
+- The tax-deferred amounts in an annuity include dividends, interest, and capital gains.
 Interest, dividends, and capital gains are fully reinvested, allowing the annuity to grow without being chipped away by taxes.

 - The original investment (i.e., the principal) is not taxed.
 When the owner begins making withdrawals, except in a qualified annuity, only the interest earned is subject to income tax.